Oxford Sixth Form College

 Being so utterly central, there are no sports facilities on site, though a sports hall is booked each week for basketball and badminton, and soccer nuts have access to a floodlit pitch for five-a-side football.
 Swimming, squash and tennis are all available also, but the head believes that by 15 years old, kids can choose what they want (or don’t want) to take part in so exercise is not enforced here.

-The big calling card here is the class size – it averages just 10 students for GSCE and B-TEC classes, and no more than six students in any A-level course, so what it lacks in facilities it certainly makes up for in attention.
+The big calling card here is the class size – it averages just 10 students for GSCE and B-TEC classes, and no more than eight students in any A-level course, so what it lacks in facilities it certainly makes up for in attention.
 There’s also a degree of flexibility here that’s not available at mainstream schools, with variable course lengths and start dates, plus over 30 subjects on offer across A-Level, GCSE and BTEC.

-From next month (Sept 19) the boarding provision is be upped substantially, with accommodation for 15-18 year olds across two locations, staffed by house ‘parents’ seven days a week with breakfast and dinner thrown in, and there’s also host family accommodation available.
+The boarding provision is be upped substantially, with accommodation for 15-18 year olds across two locations, staffed by house ‘parents’ seven days a week with breakfast and dinner thrown in, and there’s also host family accommodation available.
 For those 18+ who can’t think of anything worse than a house or host parent, there’s also fully fledged DIY indie accommodation on offer.